mseravalli/gcp-scripts/sap/README.md

-# SAP installation
+# SAP Hana Installation
-This readme describes how it is possible to install SAP Hana and the related components.
+Hana will be setup using the standard scripts and templates provided by GCP.

 ## Prerequisites
 In orer to be able to run the scripts present in this repository it is necessary to have Google Cloud SDK installed on the developers' workstation.

-# SAP Hana
-Hana will be setup using the standard scripts and templates provided by GCP.

 ## Setup
 First update the file `setup.sh`.